St. Anthony Hall: Other historic clubs

 Known as the St. Andrews Club, the alumni group in Detroit, Michigan, started meeting annually in 1883.
-The St. Anthony Club in Philadelphia was established before 1888 when it shared a new building with the undergraduate chapter.
-There was also a St. Anthony Club in Rochester, New York prior to 1890.
+The St. Anthony Club in Philadelphia was established sometime before 1888 when moved into a new building with the undergraduate chapter.Catalogue of the Members of the Fraternity of Delta Psi.
+New York: Fraternity of Delta Psi, 1900, p.
+63. via Internet Archive There was also a St. Anthony Club in Rochester, New York before 1890.
 The St. Anthony Club in Boston was established before 1898 and shared a building in Beacon Hill with the undergraduate chapter at MIT.
 The St. Anthony Club of the Northwest was organized in 1890 after having semi-annual dinner gatherings.
 In 1904, the St. Anthony Club of Bar Harbor, Maine gathered for its annual dinner.
 There was also a St. Anthony Club of Bermuda.